Generate Api Key How It Works

 Sample partial requests

-1. Example 1 returns a video resource that includes four parts as well as kind and etag properties.
+- Example 1 returns a video resource that includes four parts as well as

-2. Example 2 returns a video resource that includes two parts as well as kind and etag properties.
+properties. - Example 2 returns a video resource that includes two parts as well as

-3. Example 3 returns a video resource that includes two parts but excludes kind and etag properties.
+properties. - Example 3 returns a video resource that includes two parts but excludes

-4. Example 4 returns a video resource that includes two parts but excludes kind and etag as well as some nested properties in the resource's snippet object.
+properties. - Example 4 returns a video resource that includes two parts but excludes

 Table of Contents